 Abstract

 Background: Psychological interventions are the most recommended treatment for functional / dissociative seizures (FDS).
-We synthesise the evidence involving psychological interventions for FDS that have examined a seizure-related outcome; use meta-analytic methods to analyse data collected during treatment and follow-up phase; and explore sources of heterogeneity in outcomes using moderator analyses.
+We synthesise the evidence involving psychological interventions for FDS that have examined a seizure-related outcome; use meta-analytic methods to analyse data collected during treatment and follow-up phases; and explore sources of heterogeneity between outcomes using moderator analyses.

 Methods: In February 2023, we updated a systematic search from February 2022 of four electronic databases.
 We included data collected from randomised control trials and observational cohort studies.

 Results: Overall, 44 relevant studies were identified involving 1300 patients.
-Most were categoried as high (39.5%) or medium (41.9%) risk of bias.
+Most were categorised as high (39.5%) or medium (41.9%) risk of bias.
 Seizure frequency was examined in all but one study; seizure intensity, severity or bothersomeness in ten; and seizure duration and cluster in one study each.
 Meta-analyses could be performed on seizure freedom and seizure reduction.
 A pooled estimate for seizure freedom post-treatment was 40% reducing to 36% at follow-up.
 Treatment setting was the only significant moderator.
-Pooled rates for seizure improvement (indicated by patients reported at least a 50% improvement in seizure frequency) were higher at 66% and 75%.
-Examining group level seizure frequency data, a moderate effect size (d=0.53) was observed during the treatment phase.
+Pooled rates for seizure improvement (indicated by patients reporting ≥50% improvement in seizure frequency) were higher at 66% and 75%.
+Examining group level seizure frequency data, a moderate pooled effect size (d=0.53) was observed during the treatment phase.
 Analysis of median change revealed a reduction of five seizures per month.

-Conclusion: Combined with the results from a complementary previous meta-analysis performed by the current authors on non-seizure-related outcomes in the treatment of FDS, psychological interventions are associated with a significant reduction in seizure frequency and cessation, and non-seizure related measures.
+Conclusion: Combined with the results from a complementary previous meta-analysis performed by the current authors on non-seizure-related outcomes in the treatment of FDS, psychological interventions are associated with a significant reduction in seizure frequency and cessation, and improvements across a range of non-seizure related measures.

 What is already known on the topic?